Drlordbasil/groq-gmail-assistant/README.md

 https://youtu.be/TpBBstLW2uU?si=jdmzCQZZhOPiReVK
 # Groq Gmail Assistant

 The Groq Gmail Assistant is an AI-driven tool that helps manage your Gmail account by reading and responding to emails automatically.
-It leverages natural language processing and custom AI models to understand and generate email responses.
+It leverages natural language processing, sentiment analysis, and custom AI models to understand and generate email responses.

 ## Features

 - **Automatic Email Processing**: Fetches and processes emails from your Gmail account.
-- **AI-Driven Responses**: Uses NLTK and custom AI models for understanding content and generating replies.
+- **AI-Driven Responses**: Uses advanced sentiment analysis models and custom AI models for understanding content and generating contextually relevant replies.
 - **Email Interaction**: Can read from and send emails directly through Gmail using IMAP and SMTP.
-- **Automated Appointment Creation for local windows calendar app or .ics file that gets created**: This creates an .isc file and opens it for you to confirm it on your local calendar.
+- **Automated Appointment Creation**: Creates an .ics file for appointments and opens it for you to confirm on your local calendar application.
+- **Web Search Integration**: Performs web searches using Selenium to gather relevant information for generating email responses.
+- **Note-taking Capabilities**: Can write and read notes from a local file for enhanced context understanding.

 ## Prerequisites

-- Python 3.11 or higher
+- Python (latest version)
 - IMAP access enabled in your Gmail settings
-- google app password
+- Google App Password
 - Install NLTK data: Run `nltk.download('stopwords')` and `nltk.download('punkt')`
-- groq api key
-- tbd
+- Groq API Key
+- ChromeDriver for Selenium (automatically installed by the script)

 ## Installation

 1. **Clone the repository**:

    ```bash
    git clone https://github.com/Drlordbasil/groq-gmail-assistant.git
    cd groq-gmail-assistant
    ```
-**TBD**

 2. **Install dependencies**:

    ```bash
    pip install -r requirements.txt
    ```

-3. **Set up Gmail**
+3. **Set up Gmail**:
-   - Go to account security section, create new app password after adding 2fa, email my assistant if you need help drlordbasil@gmail.com
+   - Go to the account security section in your Gmail settings.
+   - Enable 2-factor authentication (2FA) if not already enabled.
+   - Generate a new App Password for the Gmail Assistant.
+   - If you need help, feel free to email the assistant at drlordbasil@gmail.com.

 ## Configuration

 1. **Email Settings**:
-   - Enable IMAP in Gmail settings.
+   - Enable IMAP in your Gmail settings.
-   - Allow "Less Secure Apps" if not using OAuth 2.0 (not recommended).
+   - Update the `config.py` file with your Gmail email address and the generated App Password.

+2. **Customization**:
-MAKE SURE TO ALSO CHANGE THE CONFIG WITHIN MAIN.PY!
-You can change entire system or just name/assistant name!
+   - You can customize the entire system or just the name/assistant name in the `config.py` file.
+   - Modify the `SYSTEM_PROMPT` variable to adjust the assistant's behavior and personality.

 ## Usage

 1. **Running the Script**:

    ```bash
    python emailchaos.py
    ```

 2. **Operation**:
    - The script will automatically connect to your Gmail via IMAP.
-   - Fetches new emails and uses the LangChain Ollama based AI to generate and send responses by passing to groq based AI
+   - It fetches new emails and uses the LangChain Ollama-based AI to generate and send responses by passing them to the Groq-based AI.

 ## Contact